 2019 may turn out to be the peak of the current building boom in Chicago.
+As a professional tour guide here with Chicago Detours, it can be dizzying at times to keep up with all these changes!
 To take account of the frenzy, I’m highlighting some of the new buildings in Chicago.
 Some of the big upcoming additions to the skyline include the first supertall in a decade and a rare Art Deco revival.

 Vista Tower Will Top Out

 Okay, so I may be getting ahead of myself here.
 The Vista Tower will not finish construction until 2020.
 It’s so big and so eye-catching though that I just want to talk about it now.

 Upon topping out (presumably sometime this year), the Vista will become the third-tallest building in Chicago.
 At 1,191 feet, it will surpass every skyscraper in Chicago except the Willis and Trump Towers.
 That being said, its top floor will be roughly equal with Trump’s.
 The, er, presidential hotel and tower is officially 200 feet taller because of its spire.

 Regardless, the Vista will be Chicago’s first new supertall skyscraper in over a decade.
 Supertalls are skyscrapers which stretch beyond 300 meters (roughly 1,000 feet).
 The Vista will join the Willis, Trump, Aon, Hancock, the Franklin Center and Two Prudential Plaza in Chicago’s most elite architectural club.
 That lofty status is already visible during the construction.
 The tower is already soaring above the skyline and is visible from many angles.